ChandraAnki/Resume-/README.md

 # Chandra Sekhar Ankisetty - Portfolio

-Welcome to my portfolio!
 I am a Jr. Python Developer with 2+ years of experience in building scalable and efficient applications.
 I specialize in backend development, API design, and data processing, with proficiency in Python, Django, MySQL, and cloud technologies like AWS.

 ## Contact Information